 Will an attorney travel to me, or do I need to come to your offices in either Lancaster or Canal Winchester?

-    While some meetings will need to be held in our law offices, we do try to minimize your travel time by offering two convenient locations in both Lancaster and Canal Winchester, Ohio.
-It is our goal to minimize the disruption to your life caused by legal issues, and many communications or meetings can be conducted through emails or phone calls.
-In certain circumstances we realize that it isn’t possible for clients to reach us, and visits to your location may be required.
-If a Dagger Law attorney is retained to represent you, they will travel to the necessary court hearings and legal procedures in order to represent you, anywhere in Ohio!
-Please note that in some instances the cost to represent your case may require an unusual amount of money due to travel expenses.
-In such cases, we may recommend using legal representation closer to the location of your case.
-We are happy to provide referrals in these instances, if we are able.
+While some meetings with your probate attorney will need to be held in our law offices, we do try to minimize your travel time by offering two convenient office locations for those seeking help with the probate process in Lancaster, Ohio, and Canal Winchester, Ohio.
+It is our goal to minimize the disruption to your life caused by legal issues associated with your probate matter.
+Many communications or meetings with your probate attorney can be conducted through emails or phone calls to allow us to provide efficient service.
+In certain circumstances, we realize that it isn’t possible for clients to physically come to our offices, and visits to your location may be required.
+If a Dagger Law probate attorney is retained to represent you, they will travel to all of the necessary court hearings and legal procedures in order to represent your interests anywhere in the state of Ohio.
+Please note that in some instances the cost to represent your probate case may require an unusual amount of money due to travel expenses.
+In such cases, Dagger Law may decline to accept a probate case or may recommend using legal representation closer to the location of your probate matter.
+Probate laws vary by state, and can even vary by county, so it is important to use an attorney familiar with local rules and regulations set by probate courts.
+We are happy to provide referrals to other legal professionals who are in a better position to represent a client if we are able.

 Don’t see your particular issue listed above?
 That is no problem!
 We enjoy a challenge and are happy to assist you with the legal issue that you are facing.
 Use our convenient Contact Page to schedule an appointment to discuss your legal matter with an attorney.